ynput/ayon-documentation/website/docs/manager_ftrack_actions.md

 ### Sync Hier Attrs
 * Entity types: Project, Typed Context
-* User roles: ynput, Administrator, Project manager
+* User roles: Pypeclub, Administrator, Project manager

 Synchronization to Avalon of Ftrack's hierarchical Custom attributes is a bit complicated so we decided to split synchronization process into 2 actions.
 This action updates hierarchical Custom attributes of selected entities (Project, Shot, Sequence, etc.) and all their nested entities to pipeline database.
 This action is also triggered automatically after successfully finished [Sync To Avalon](#sync-to-avalon) action.